$S^1$-equivariant bordism, invariant metrics of positive scalar curvature, and rigidity of elliptic genera: Introduction

 The idea of our proof of this theorem is as follows.
 By Theorem \ref{sec:introduction-3} one only has to prove the rigidity of elliptic genera for semi-free \(S^1\)-manifolds and generalized Bott manifolds.
 For semi-free \(S^1\)-manifolds this was done by Ochanine \cite{MR970284}.
 His proof can be modified in such a way that it gives the rigidity of \(T\)-equivariant elliptic genera of effective \(T\)-manifolds \(M\) such that all fixed point components have minimal codimension \(2\dim T\).
 Here \(T\) denotes a torus.
 This minimality condition is satisfied for torus manifolds and therefore also for generalized Bott manifolds.
 So the theorem follows.

 We also apply Theorem~\ref{sec:introduction-3} to the question of which \(S^1\)-manifolds admit invariant metrics of positive scalar curvature.
-It is necessary for this application to consider the bordism groups \(\Omega_{\geq 4, n}^{G,S^1}\) because the bordism principle which we will prove to attack this question only works for bordisms which do not have fixed point components of codimension two.
+It is necessary for this application to consider the bordism groups \(\Omega_{\geq 4, n}^{G,S^1}\) because the bordism principle which we will prove to attack this question only works for bordisms which do not have fixed point components of codimension two (see Theorem~\ref{sec:more-results} and Remark \ref{sec:resolv-sing-9}).

-The existence question in the non-equivariant setting was finally answered by Gromov and Lawson \cite{MR577131} for high dimensional simply connected manifolds which do not admit spin structures and by Stolz \cite{MR1189863} for high dimensional simply connected manifolds which admit such a structure.
+The existence question in the non-equivariant setting was finally answered by Gromov and Lawson \cite{MR577131} for high dimensional simply connected manifolds which do not admit Spin structures and by Stolz \cite{MR1189863} for high dimensional simply connected manifolds which admit such a structure.

 Their results are summarized by the following theorem.